pomegranate-rabbit/onboarding/README.md

 - Choose a non-identifying username in the format `{favorite_fruit}-{favorite_animal}` (example: `mango-otter`).
 - Do not include personal details (name, photo, location) and use this account only for study-related work.

-> Once you're finished, update your [completion status](https://forms.gle/SLXdJk3SbjHCYnpd9) and continue onto the the next step.
+> Once you're finished, update your [status](https://forms.gle/SLXdJk3SbjHCYnpd9) and continue onto the the next step.

 ## 2) Install AI Coding Tools